-415. Details of allegations following an investigation that are found to have been malicious or false should be removed from personnel records, unless the individual gives their consent for retention of the information.
+422. Details of allegations following an investigation that are found to have been malicious or false should be removed from personnel records, unless the individual gives their consent for retention of the information.
 However, for all other allegations i.e. substantiated, unfounded and unsubstantiated, it is important that the following information is kept on the file of the person accused:

-- a clear and comprehensive summary of the allegation; - details of how the allegation was followed up and resolved; - a note of any action taken, and decisions reached and the outcome i.e. substantiated, unfounded or unsubstantiated; - a copy provided to the person concerned, where agreed by local authority children's social care or the police: and. - a declaration on whether the information will be referred to in any future reference.
+- a clear and comprehensive summary of the allegation; - details of how the allegation was followed up and resolved; - a note of any action taken, and decisions reached and the outcome i.e. substantiated, unfounded or unsubstantiated; - a copy provided to the person concerned, where agreed by local authority children's social care or the police; and, - a declaration on whether the information will be referred to in any future reference.

-416. The purpose of the record is to enable accurate information to be given in response to any future request for a reference.
+423. The purpose of the record is to enable accurate information to be given in response to any future request for a reference.
 It will provide clarification in cases where future DBS checks reveal information from the police about an allegation that did not result in a criminal conviction and it will help to prevent unnecessary re-investigation if, as sometimes happens, an allegation re-surfaces after a period of time.

-417. Schools and colleges have an obligation to preserve records which contain information about allegations of sexual abuse for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry (further information can be found on the IICSA website.
-All other records should be retained at least until the accused has reached normal pension age or for a period of 10 years from the date of the allegation if that is longer.
+424. All other records should be retained at least until the accused has reached normal pension age or for a period of 10 years from the date of the allegation if that is longer.

-418. The Information Commissioner has published guidance on employment records in its Employment Practices Code and supplementary guidance, which provides some practical advice on record retention.
+425. The Information Commissioner has published guidance on employment records in its Employment Practices Code and supplementary guidance, which provides some practical advice on record retention.